ExtendRealityLtd/VRTK/README.md

   * **Show Play Area Cursor:** If this is enabled then the play area boundaries are displayed at the tip of the pointer beam in the current pointer colour.
+  * **Play Area Cursor Dimensions:** Determines the size of the play area cursor and collider.
+If the values are left as zero then the Play Area Cursor will be sized to the calibrated Play Area space.
   * **Handle Play Area Cursor Collisions:** If this is ticked then if the play area cursor is colliding with any other object then the pointer colour will change to the `Pointer Miss Color` and the